DefinitelyTyped/tsd/README.md

 This will print all file definitions available on repository.
 To install some file on local project you must use ```install``` followed by a lib name:

-    tsd install node
+    tsd install nodereferenc

-This will create a folder named ```d.ts``` if not exists and will download the file definition to this folder.
+This will create a folder named ```d.ts``` (if it doesn't exists) and will download the file definition to this folder.

 To make a search for any file you must use ```search``` command.